Friday 14th February 2025 | Jumuah 15th Sha'ban 1446 [?]

 ],"msg":"success"}

-By using the above Hijri Months start date and the Arabic Names of the months (e.g. from Islamic Calendar on Wikipedia) it is possible to produce monthly calendar shown on the Home Page of the Moon Sighting UK website.
+By using the above Hijri Month start date and the Arabic Names of the months (e.g. from the Islamic Calendar on Wikipedia) it is possible to produce a monthly calendar shown on the Home Page of the Moon Sighting UK website.

-Website developers must ensure that the API Key supplied to them are only used for the intended website and hidden from the View [Page] Source using server-side scripting.
-An example PHP code for including in the header template/theme of Joomal/Wordpress websites is given below:
+Website developers must ensure that the API Keys (bearer tokens) supplied to them are only used for the intended website.
+An example PHP code for including in the header template/theme of Joomla/WordPress websites is given below:

-Note that the default country for the ICOUK Hijri Date API is for the UK (country=GB), although we have received requests to add additional API for a few other countries.
+Note that the default country for the ICOUK Hijri Date API is the UK (country=UK), although we have received requests to add additional API for a few other countries.
+The bearer token (100 characters) is included in the ICOUK_API_URL file path.

 Related: ICOUK Hijri Calendar Widgets